MBSE-E21-G17/Localization/README.md

 The parameters that have the most considerable effect on the simulation are the parameters for the Receivers, that is, R_range and R_spacing, and the parameters for the customers, NUMBER_OF_CUSTOMERS, SIGNAL_RATE, SIGNAL_TIME & SIGNAL_STRENGTH.

-We recomend to run the simulation with the following paramters:
+We recommend running the simulation with the following parameters:

-- For maximum number of customers for working system
+- For the maximum number of customers of a working system
 ~~~~
 R_range = 25
 R_spacing = 0.5